linode/docs/docs/platform/how-to-use-block-storage-with-your-linode.md

 >Linode's backup services do NOT cover block storage volumes.
 >You MUST execute your own backups for this data.

-Block Storage is currently in a free public beta for Linodes in our Newark datacenter.
+Block Storage is currently in a free public beta for Linodes in our Newark and Fremont datacenters.
 Any feedback you can give on the service would also be helpful and is appreciated.

 ![Block storage title graphic](/docs/assets/block-storage-title-graphic.png)